-It’s important to remember that any dog will cost you a lot more than the purchase price over the course of its life and it’s particularly key to consider the realities and practicalities of this if you’re choosing a larger breed dog, like the Cane Corso.
+However, owning a Cane Corso dog doesn’t come cheap.
+While any dog will cost you a lot more than the purchase price over the course of its life, it’s particularly important to consider the realities and practicalities of this if you’re choosing a larger breed of dog, like the Cane Corso.

 Similarly, they also rank as one of the more expensive breeds, with Cane Corso puppies selling for anywhere between $700 and $2,500, with the average price sitting around $1,500.
 It’s worth noting, however, that some breeders will charge between $5,000 and $8,000 for a Cane Corso puppy that has come from purebred, show-quality parents.

 Other things that can influence the cost of a Cane Corso puppy, aside from their bloodline and whether they are purebred or mixed, include registration papers (many reputable breeders will register their puppies), pre-adoption health screenings, and early training and socialization.
 Location and coat color can also play a role in determining how much you’ll pay.

 While all of these factors can substantially drive up the price of adopting a Cane Corso puppy, it really is worth investing in a puppy that has come from a high-quality, reputable breeder who has taken the time to tick all these boxes.
 What may seem like a huge outlay in the beginning could save you a lot of money in the long run.

 Expect to spend around $4,500 - $5,000 in the first year of your pup’s life, with that cost falling to around $2,000 in subsequent years.
 Let’s take a closer look at three of the key areas where your precious pennies will be going.

 How much does a Cane Corso cost: Food and supplies